-At the Dartmouth-Hitchcock Acoustic Neuroma Clinic, we provide treatment of acoustic neuroma, a rare, benign tumor of the balance nerves in the internal auditory canal behind the ear drum, which can only be seen on radiology imaging (CT or MRI).
+The Acoustic Neuroma Clinic team provides treatment of acoustic neuroma, a rare, benign tumor of the balance nerves in the internal auditory canal behind the ear drum, which can only be seen on radiology imaging with CT (computed tomography) or MRI (magnetic resonance imaging) scans.

-Acoustic neuroma is typically a very slow growing tumor, approximately 1 to 2 millimeters a year.
-The most common symptom is hearing loss on one side, but it may also cause symptoms of imbalance, vertigo, and problems with facial function.
+Acoustic neuroma is typically a very slow growing tumor.
+Acoustic neuromas grow approximately 1 to 2 millimeters a year.
+The most common symptom of acoustic neuroma is hearing loss on one side, but it may also cause symptoms of imbalance, vertigo, and problems with facial function.
 The cause of acoustic neuroma is unknown, but in some cases, there may be a genetic link.
 Treatment options for acoustic neuroma are observation, surgery, or radiation treatment.

 Your first appointment